daz4126/Nanny-State/README.md

 * **View** -  a function that returns a string of HTML based on the current state
 * **Update Function** - the only way to change the state and re-render the view

-The state is the single source of truth in the application and it can only be changed using the NANNY STATE update function, ensuring that any changes are deterministic with predictable outcomes.

-## Data Flow

-NANNY STATE uses a one-way data flow model:

 <div align="center">

 ![Nanny State data flow diagram](https://user-images.githubusercontent.com/16646/135055070-1287db9d-dedc-42f4-9de7-386fc9008434.png)

 </div>

-The view is based on the state.
+NANNY STATE uses a one-way data flow model:
+The state is the single source of truth in the application and it can only be changed using the `Update` function, ensuring that any changes are deterministic with predictable outcomes.
+The view is an HTML representation of the data stored in the state.
 When a user interacts with the page, the `Update` function changes the state and the view is automatically re-rendered to reflect these changes.

 ## Background